 The Company has recorded goodwill and other identifiable intangibles associated with purchase business combinations.
 Goodwill is not amortized, but is evaluated for impairment at least annually.
-The Company did not recognize impairment during the years ended December 31, 2018, 2017 and 2016.
+The Company did not recognize impairment during the twelve months ended December 31, 2019 and December 31, 2018.
 Identifiable intangibles are amortized to their estimated residual values over their expected useful lives.
 Such lives and residual values are also periodically reassessed to determine if any amortization period adjustments are indicated.
-During the years ended December 31, 2018, 2017 and 2016 no such adjustments were recorded.
+During the twelve months ended December 31, 2019 and year ended December 31, 2018 no such adjustments were recorded.